PLEDGE OF ALLEGIANCE VIDEOS & IMAGES

 The film shows a flag-waving attitude toward WWI.

-This movie shows reality: native American Indians were taught the stiff-arm salute (as were children all over the country).
+This movie shows reality: native American Indians were taught the stiff-arm salute (as were children all over the country) in government schools that imposed segregation by law and taught racism as official policy.
+For native American Indians there was an added layer of the police state: it was also done on reservations (concentration camps?).
 It questions the authenticity of the so-called native American Indian greeting of "How" with the raised flat palm of the right hand.
 Is the Indian greeting a myth that sprang from films that were influenced by the early Pledge of Allegiance?

 At about 42 minutes into the film, an Indian gives an odd salute from the heart.